ronan498/BuildBoard/README.md

 # BuildBoard

 BuildBoard is a straightforward platform that brings homeowners together with construction professionals.
-Users can sign up in one of three roles—Client, Manager or Labourer—then post and apply for projects, manage work and rate each other.
+Users can sign up in one of three roles: Client, Manager or Labourer - then post and apply for projects, manage work and rate each other.

 ---